-48 Introduction
+Introduction

-49 About as many civilians as soldiers die in war each year [1, 2], some during strikes targeted at enemy combatants.
-For instance, US airstrikes targeting ISIS militants reportedly 50 51 caused a steep civilian death toll across multiple incidents [3, 4].
-Some of these may be 52 calculated sacrifices, but there have been many reported cases of mistaking innocent civilians 53 for enemy combatants, with the possibility of many more being unreported [4, 5].
-Why do 54 military strikes so often strike innocent non-combatants?
-The current research offers five 55 studies testing a potential explanation why: people tend to assume unknown bystanders in a 56 combat zone are enemies rather than civilians, reducing concerns about collateral damage.
-57 Many factors influence sacrificial decisions, such as emotional impact of harm, 58 number of lives saved, and self-presentation [6-10].
-Although most dilemma research ignores 59 social relationships [11, 12], sacrifices increase when targets appear different from decision-60 makers [13] or evil and blameworthy [14].
-Accordingly, war increases willingness to 61 sacrifice outgroups to achieve utilitarian outcomes [15].
-62 In war, danger is prevalent.
-People are generally sensitive to threats [16] and bad 63 intentions [17], but wartime may amplify such processing.
-Threatening environments 64 increase detection of harmful agents [18], categorization of others as outgroups [19], and 65 perception of outgroups as threatening [20] and untrustworthy [21].
-Hence, wartime threats 66 may lead people to assume that unknown targets are enemies, justifying attack.
+About as many civilians as soldiers die in war each year [1, 2], some during strikes targeted at enemy combatants.
+For instance, US airstrikes targeting ISIS militants reportedly caused a steep civilian death toll across multiple incidents [3, 4].
+Some of these may be calculated sacrifices, but there have been many reported cases of mistaking innocent civilians for enemy combatants, with the possibility of many more being unreported [4, 5].
+Why do military strikes so often strike innocent non-combatants?
+The current research offers five studies testing a potential explanation why: people tend to assume unknown bystanders in a combat zone are enemies rather than civilians, reducing concerns about collateral damage.

+Many factors influence sacrificial decisions, such as emotional impact of harm, number of lives saved, and self-presentation [6-10].
+Although most dilemma research ignores social relationships [11, 12], sacrifices increase when targets appear different from decision-makers [13] or evil and blameworthy [14].
+Accordingly, war increases willingness to sacrifice outgroups to achieve utilitarian outcomes [15].

+Funding: The author(s) received no specific funding for this work.

+Competing interests: The authors have declared that no competing interests exist.

+In war, danger is prevalent.
+People are generally sensitive to threats [16] and bad intentions [17], but wartime may amplify such processing.
+Threatening environments increase detection of harmful agents [18], categorization of others as outgroups [19], and perception of outgroups as threatening [20] and untrustworthy [21].
+Hence, wartime threats may lead people to assume that unknown targets are enemies, justifying attack.

 Moreover, war entails uncertainty.
-Theoretically, uncertainty could either amplify or 67 68 decrease hesitation to sacrifice.
-For example, sacrificing one person who might die to save 69 five who might live seems worse than definitely sacrificing one to save five [22, 23].
-On the 70 other hand, uncertainty can also absolve deciders of responsibility for their decisions [24], 71 suggesting more unknowns in war might make wartime killing seem less risky.
-For instance, 72 people may be more willing to sacrifice bystanders of uncertain identities, due to the

-73 possibility they are enemies.
-Prospect theory agues uncertainty can be appealing or 74 unappealing depending on whether s decision-maker is trying to minimize losses or maximize 75 gains [25].
-Loss consideration might be salient in war, but wartime conflict could also be 76 framed in terms of strategic gains, making it unclear what prospect theory would predict in 77 terms of wartime moral judgments.
-Taken together, this work shows that uncertainty can 78 impact judgments, especially concerning losses, moral elements, and utilitarian choices.
-79 Despite a large body of evidence and theory however, it remains unclear what these findings 80 predict for wartime moral judgments.
+Theoretically, uncertainty could either amplify or decrease hesitation to sacrifice.
+For example, sacrificing one person who might die to save five who might live seems worse than definitely sacrificing one to save five [22, 23].
+On the other hand, uncertainty can also absolve deciders of responsibility for their decisions [24], suggesting more unknowns in war might make wartime killing seem less risky.
+For instance, people may be more willing to sacrifice bystanders of uncertain identities, due to the possibility they are enemies.
+Prospect theory agues uncertainty can be appealing or unappealing depending on whether a decision-maker is trying to minimize losses or maximize gains [25].
+Loss consideration might be salient in war.
+For instance, support for the Iraq War waned as news reported more deaths of US troops, with public sentiment most impacted when those troops were from local areas [26].
+However, wartime conflict could also be framed in terms of strategic gains, like benefits to the self or to the group, or punishing those we perceive to be morally wrong [27].
+Given these two perspectives people may take on war, it is unclear what prospect theory would predict in terms of wartime judgments involving uncertainty.
+Taken together, this work shows that uncertainty can impact judgments, especially concerning losses, moral elements, and utilitarian choices.
+Despite a large body of evidence and theory however, it remains unclear what these findings predict for wartime moral judgments.